 6.1 Open and Transparent Management of Personal Information

-To support this commitment, We have implement practices, procedures and systems to align Our handling of personal information with principles that have been derived from Australian privacy law, international standards and best practice.
+To support this commitment, We have implemented practices, procedures, and systems to align Our handling of personal information with principles that have been derived from Australian privacy law, international standards, and best practices.

 6.2 Anonymity and Pseudonymity

-Examples of circumstances were We Will need to know the identity of the person that We are dealing with relate to the provision of the Astral service, where identification is required or authorised by law, where a refund is requested, for dispute resolution, where access to information is requested for correction and where cost becomes excessive or impractical without knowing the identity of an individual.
+Examples of circumstances where We Will need to know the identity of the person that We are dealing with related to the provision of the Astral service, where identification is required or authorised by law, where a refund is requested, for dispute resolution, where access to information is requested for correction and where cost becomes excessive or impractical without knowing the identity of an individual.